-It is estimated that over 80% of people in the world are affected by acne at some point in their lives.
-Acne is most prevalent in the teenage years, but breakouts still occur in many people in their 40s and 50s, and that can lead to scarring.
+It is estimated that over 85% of people worldwide are affected by acne at some point in their lives.
+Acne is most prevalent in the teenage years, but breakouts still occur in many people in their 40s and 50s, leading to scarring.

-The second laser is called fractional CO2 laser.
+The second laser is called a fractional CO2 laser.
 Unlike the more invasive CO2 ablative laser – which removes the top layer of skin to get rid of scars and other skin issues – fractional CO2 laser creates tiny holes in the skin to encourage the production of beautiful, healthy skin.
-This laser has a slightly longer downtime than radio frequency laser.
-Between two and seven sessions are required for laser, though the effects are long-lasting.
-Another difference between both lasers is that radio frequency can be used to reduce the appearance of active acne (as well as to reduce scarring), while fractional CO2 is generally recommended for acne scars rather than existing breakouts.
+This laser has a slightly longer downtime than a radiofrequency laser.
+Between two and seven sessions are required for laser treatments, though the effects are long-lasting.
+Another difference between both lasers is that radiofrequency can be used to reduce the appearance of active acne (as well as to reduce scarring).
+At the same time, fractional CO2 is generally recommended for acne scars rather than existing breakouts.

 A third laser worthy of mention is photopneumatic therapy, which uses IPL light to reduce the clogging of pores.
 This light is not as effective against acne.

 The FDA has approved some LED devices for home use (these emit blue, red, or blue and yellow light).
-They are less effective than clinical treatments, but if you have mild acne, you might want to give them a try.
-These lasers target bacteria and inflammation on the surface of skin.
+They are less effective than clinical treatments, but you might want to give them a try if you have mild acne.
+These lasers target bacteria and inflammation on the surface of the skin.
 Effects can include a reduction in the size of sebaceous glands.

 If you are in your 50s and acne or scarring is a concern for you, see a dermatologist about the suitability of laser treatments for you.
 Many lasers target other problems simultaneously, including loss of firmness, pigmentation, and wrinkles.
 In essence, they can be a very useful way to target various skin issues at once.